paul-hammant/tbd/content/game-changers/index.md

 ## Branch by Abstraction technique (2007)

-Paul Hammant blogged about{{< ext url="http://paulhammant.com/blog/branch_by_abstraction.html" >}} a 2005
+Paul Hammant blogged about a 2005 ThoughtWorks client engagement in a Bank of America software development team, that used the Branch by Abstraction technique {{< ext url="http://paulhammant.com/blog/branch_by_abstraction.html" >}}.
-ThoughtWorks mission into Bank of America's FX software development team.
-Whereas many had used this technique to avoid longer version-control branches in a trunk model, this was the first time it had been detailed online, and given a name (Stacy Curl).
+Whereas many had previously used this technique to avoid longer version-control branches in a trunk model, this was the first time it had been detailed online, and given a name (by Stacy Curl).

 ## Github's entire platform - 2008 onwards